 Mean alterer The Mean alterer works on genes which implement the Mean interface.
 All numeric genes implement this interface by calculating the arithmetic mean of two genes.
+This alterer is a specialization of the CombineAlterer.

 Line crossover The line crossover takes two numeric chromosomes and treats it as a real number vector.
-Each of this vectors can also be seen as a point in $\mathbb{R}^n$ .
-If we draw a line through this two points (chromosome), we have the possible values of the new chromosomes, which all lie on this line.
+Each of these vectors can also be seen as a point in $\mathbb{R}^n$ .
+If we draw a line through these two points (chromosome), we have the possible values of the new chromosomes, which all lie on this line.